KavitaGitCode/PreplaceJS/JS-Interview-Questions.md

 //SOLUTION
   1. One way to fix this is to use a closure to capture the current value of i for each iteration.
+  2. each iteration creates its own closure, capturing the value of i at that moment in time, and the correct value of i will be logged after the respective delay.

 for(var i = 0; i < 5; i++){
   (function(currentIndex){